-Due to its scalability and flexibility, cloud has become fundamental to digital transformation, and its importance as a delivery platform, is rising exponentially as digital momentum grows.
-The digital transformation era is accelerating the impact cloud has on channel business models.
+Due to its scalability and flexibility, Cloud has become fundamental to digital transformation and its importance as a delivery platform is rising exponentially as digital momentum grows.
+Digital transformation is accelerating the impact that Cloud has on the channel business model.

-To grow, to remain relevant to customers, and to remain profitable, IT channels (in all their forms) will have to master a number of business model transformations in the cloud and digital transformation era - in effect, to become a partner of the future.
+To grow, remain relevant to customers and remain profitable, IT channels, in all their forms, will have to master a number of business model transformations in the cloud and, in effect, to become a partner of the future in the digital transformation era.

-Several industries have started to merge technology with their IP and become IT providers in their own right.
+Several industries have started to merge technology with their Internet Protocol (IP) and become IT providers in their own right.

-There are many examples from industries as diverse as financial services, manufacturing, and life sciences, which are developing and selling their own industrialized IT solutions.
+There are many examples from industries as diverse as Financial Services, Manufacturing and Life Sciences, developing and selling their own industrialised IT Solutions.

-Closely linked to the need to specialize is the need to create more structured alliances.
-It is becoming increasingly difficult to be “all things to all people,” and partnering with other IT companies is one way of developing more holistic solutions.
+Closely linked to the need to specialise is the need to create more structured alliances.
+It is becoming increasingly difficult to cater to everyone's needs but partnering with other IT companies is one way of developing more holistic solutions.
 IDC research has also shown that there is a strong correlation between companies that do a lot of partnering and better business performance.

-Building a cloud business requires careful planning.
-Moving too fast can impact cash flow, but not moving at all can impact growth and new business.
+Building a cloud-based business requires careful planning.
+Moving too fast can impact cash flow but not moving at all can impact growth and new business.

-However, a successful cloud business can help your business to build more predictable, recurring revenue streams, augment recurring revenue streams from managed services, open doors to new customers, enable you to extract higher revenue per employee, and create a number of upsell opportunities.
+A successful cloud-based business, however, can help your business to build more predictable, recurring revenue streams, augment recurring revenue streams from managed services, open doors to new customers, enable you to extract higher revenue per employee and create a number of upsell opportunities.

-Although most channels acknowledge the momentum and growth in cloud, many are concerned about the impact cloud will have on their business — particularly in terms of revenue growth and the impact moving to a recurring revenue model has on cash flow.
+Although most channels acknowledge the momentum and growth in Cloud, many are concerned about the impact Cloud will have on their business, particularly in terms of revenue growth and the impact on cash flow of moving to a recurring revenue model.

-To build a profitable, sustainable cloud business, IDC’s research has identified two key strategies for success:
+To build a profitable, sustainable cloud-based business, research by the IDC has identified two key strategies for success:

-To help drive awareness of the impact of cloud and provide guidance on transitioning to a cloud model, Sage and IDC have developed a program of assets:
+To help drive awareness of the impact of Cloud and provide guidance on transitioning to a Cloud model, Sage and International Data Corporation(IDC) have developed a program of assets.

-Digital transformation is accelerating the impact cloud has on channel business models.
+Digital transformation is accelerating the impact that Cloud has on the channel business models.

-Our Infobrief covers the impact, and the changes it demands.
+The info-brief covers the impact and the changes it demands.

 Cloud is at the center of growth in the software market.

-In addition, Partners will receive personalized and essential guidance on developing their cloud business.
+In addition, partners will receive personalised and essential guidance on developing their Cloud business.